eddiechapman/out-there-website/content/videos/old/2022-08-18_marielle-allschwang.md

 title: Marielle Allschwang at the Urban Ecology Center
+subtitle: August 2022 at the Urban Ecology Center
 thumbnail: marielle-allschwang-uec-video-thumb.png
 summary: A video of Marielle Allschwang performing at the August 2022 Out There
 template: video